8 Tell-Tale Signs NOW is the Time to Refresh Your Website Content

 1. People aren’t staying on your website

-The good news: your SEO/web analytics are telling you that while some people are coming to your website.
+The good news: your SEO/web analytics are telling you that some people are coming to your website.

 The bad news: many of them leave almost immediately after getting there.